wellbyt3/bugalytics-leaderboard/README.md

 Yet most protocols can't see this clearly.
 They’re focused on building their product and rely on security providers for guidance on how to approach security.
 While many firms and platforms operate with high integrity, others do not.
 Regardless, all are influenced by incentives, which can be at odds with protocols receiving the highest quality and most efficient security outcomes.

 One potential solution is to better educate the customer (i.e. protocol) so they understand what they're buying and why.
-Currently, most of the information they're receiving comes in the form of opinions from security providers.
-Sometimes these opinions are credible and accurate, others frankly sucks.
+Currently, most of the information protocols receive comes in the form of opinions from security providers.
+Sometimes these opinions are credible and accurate, others are not.
 But we need more than just opinions.
 We need data.

 Fortunately, this data already exists.
 It just hasn't yet been presented in a clear, actionable format that provides meaningful insights we as an industry can use.
 Over the last few weeks, I've been setting up data pipelines, cleaning contest data, and have begun publishing analyses using this data on my Twitter and now bugalytics(dot)xyz.